cpfaff/rbefdata_paper/paper/rbefdata.md

 the successional processes at work across tree species diversity in the Main Experiment (cite Bruelheide et al., 2012).

-The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) portal is an open source data management platform developed within the BEF-China project.
-It adheres to standards like the Ecological Metadata Language (cite xxx) for describing datasets with metadata and is specialized in harmonizing small heterogeneous data that usually has to be dealt with in BEF.
-But its specialization makes it also very valuable to use in any other scientific domain that needs to deal with complex small and heterogeneous data.

-The portal offers a social component where researchers can shop datasets and write a paper proposals based on the datasets in their shopping cart.
-In the process of creating a proposal some information like a title, a rationale, an envisaged journal and date needs to be provided.
-Sending in a proposal a researcher asks for access to the datasets and provides the data owners with necessary information about the paper.
-The data owners then can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).

-### The proposal
+### BEFdata portal

+The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) is specialized in managing small and heterogeneous datasets.
+It adheres to standards like EML and offers a social component as well.
 The portal facilitates research cooperation by the tool of paper proposals.
-Sending in a proposal, a researcher asks for access to the datasets and proposes his/her research idea to the dataowners and possible collaborators.
+Sending in a proposal, a researcher asks for access to the datasets and proposes his/her research idea to the data owners and possible collaborators.
 This more social component of the portal allows to include and acknowledge all researchers involved in the data sampling process, promotes collaborations between research units, avoids publication initiatives of the same research ideas and adds to the transparency of data publication.
 To create a paper proposal the researcher can shop (select) datasets which are to be included in the analyses.
 Furthermore basic information of the proposed paper such as the title, the rationale, the envisaged journal and date needs to be provided.
 The data owners and proposed collaborators are informed and can decide if and how they like to participate in the upcoming paper or if they only like to get acknowledged for providing their data (cite Karin).
 Furthermore the datasets assembled by the paper proposal can be readily imported in one step to the R environment by rbefdata.

 ### rbefdata